kobirhumayun/finance_management/server/README.md

 - `DEFAULT_PASSWORD_RESET_REDIRECT`: Frontend URL that receives password reset requests.
 - `CORS_ALLOWED_ORIGINS`: Comma-separated list of allowed origins for API calls.
 When unset, the server allows `http://localhost:3000` for development.

 Update the values to match your environment before starting the server.
+When running through Docker Compose, ensure the appropriate env files are referenced in `compose/development.yml` or `compose/production.yml`.

 ## Report summary exports